 Making a Dialogue Blip Sound Effect in BFXR

+So, before I tell you exactly how to code the effect in Tyranobuilder, let me explain the audio aspect.
+You’ll need to create the sounds first.
 The first time I researched this technique for Tyranobuilder, I found an approach for use in Unity, a popular game engine.
-You can either use this tool OR BeepBox.
+You can either use BFXR OR BeepBox.
 BeepBox doubles for game music as well, but BFXR lets you call what I’d considered a loop, or a module within a music compiler.
 The sounds are just a little bit more chiptune if you like, and they sound quite good.
 Basically, toy around in BFXR and make a sound.
 Try both ways though, with BFXR and BeepBox.
 You can decide what’s right for your project.
 The download link for BFXR is at https://bfxr.net Their site and app are very straightforward and plainly designed.
 They are totally legit though, and work great!

 BeepBox and Blippiness